tmeckel/coredns-finalizer/README.md

 ## Name

-*finalize* - resolves CNAMES after a query is handled.
+*finalize* - resolves CNAMEs after a query is handled.

 ## Description